pvvx/esp8266web/app/sdklib/README.md

-# MinEspSDK
+# MinEspSDK (meSDK)
-Minimalist SDK on ESP8266ex v1.2.0
+Minimalist SDK on ESP8266ex v1.3.0
 ---

 A complete set of Wi-Fi and LwIP functions.<br>